fportantier/habu/README.rst

       }

     Options:
-      --show-keys       Show also the key values
+      -k, --show-keys   Show also the key values --option TEXT...
-      --option TEXT...
 Write to the config(KEY VALUE) --help            Show this message and exit.